Puente del Congosto: Death of Prince Juan of Asturias

 The Castle of the Dávila family stands as a silent witness to one of the most poignant episodes in the dynastic history of Spain.
-On October 4th, 1497, the reign of the Catholic Monarchs was marked by a deeply personal tragedy: the premature death of their only son, Prince John of Asturias, in Salamanca.
+On October 4, 1497, the reign of the Catholic Monarchs was marked by a deeply personal tragedy: the premature death of their only son, Prince John of Asturias, in Salamanca.

-Over the centuries, a local legend has taken root, claiming that Queen Isabella, upon learning of her son’s grave condition while in Valencia de Alcántara, attempted to reach Salamanca to be by his side.
-According to this tradition, she stopped for the night at the fortress of Puente del Congosto, where she is said to have received the devastating news of his passing.
+Over the centuries, a local legend has taken root, claiming that Queen Isabella, upon learning of her son's grave condition while in Valencia de Alcántara, attempted to reach Salamanca to be by his side.
+According to this tradition, she stopped for the night at the fortress of Puente del Congosto, where she is said to have received the devastating news of his death.

 However, historian Carlos Sánchez offers a different interpretation.
 He argues that Queen Isabella never set foot in Puente del Congosto during those days.
-Instead, it was Margaret of Austria—Archduchess of Austria and Princess of Asturias, wife of Prince John—and the Queen’s eldest daughter, also named Isabella, Infanta of Castile and future Queen of Portugal, who were present in the village.
+Instead, it was Margaret of Austria—Archduchess of Austria and Princess of Asturias, wife of Prince John—and the Queen's eldest daughter, also named Isabella, Infanta of Castile and future Queen of Portugal, who were present in the village.

-Faced with the Prince’s deteriorating health, the Catholic Monarchs decided to separate Margaret from her husband due to her pregnancy, fearing that any contagion might endanger the unborn child.
-Puente del Congosto was chosen as her temporary refuge for two reasons: its proximity to Salamanca and the presence of Pedro de Torres, the Prince’s second secretary and trusted governor of the fortress.
+Faced with the Prince's deteriorating health, the Catholic Monarchs decided to separate Margaret from her husband due to her pregnancy, fearing that any contagion might endanger the unborn child.
+Puente del Congosto was chosen as her temporary refuge for two reasons: its proximity to Salamanca and the presence of Pedro de Torres, the Prince's second secretary and trusted governor of the fortress.